What is the Effect of the Coronavirus On Corpus Christi Business Law Matters?

 ENFORCING CONTRACT PERFORMANCE

 What happens if you’ve contracted with someone who isn’t able to perform their obligations?
-Here’s a few real-world examples:
+Here are a few real-world examples:

 - You’re a landlord and your tenant has become ill, or has had to care for someone who was ill, or wasn’t even ill at all but was quarantined and unable to earn their upcoming paycheck?
 The situation snowballs and one month’s missed rent becomes two.
 You relied on receiving those rental payments to make your car payment.
 How do you recoup your rental income?
 What if you can no longer pay for your car?